hkspm-yp/Astro-e-calendar/README.md

 If the format of this IMO website is changed, the programme will generate incorrect information.

+Since the IMO website above provides the meteor shower of current year only.
+The programme will always give the same result even another year is selected.

 ## Discrepancy in MICA
 This programme uses a python module - Skyfield where most of its generated data fit perfectly with MICA's output.
 However, there are some contradictions as explained below: